bostick/tabit-file-format/description/tabit-file-format-description.md

 ## Overview

-This document describes the format for .tbt files that are opened and saved by TabIt, a Windows application that is described in its website [^1] as
+This document describes the format for .tbt files that are opened and saved by TabIt, a Windows application that is described in its [website](http://www.tabit.net) as

 > a full-featured program for creating, playing, and printing guitar, bass, or banjo tablature.

 TabIt is effectively abandonware.

-The latest version of TabIt, version 2.03, was released in 2006 and was used as a reference for the reverse-engineering work.
+The latest version of TabIt, version 2.03, was released in 2006 and was used as a reference for this work.

 The format description was reverse-engineered and this document is not an official specification.